Penguin Island: Everything you need to know

 Share

-If you’re feeling a little daunted about the cost of a ferry trip to Rotto but want to meet some awesome little critters, go snorkelling, chill on nice white sandy beaches and swim in clear blue waters we know just the place.
+If you’re feeling a little daunted about the cost of a ferry trip to Rotto but want to meet some awesome little critters, go snorkelling, chill on nice sandy beaches and swim in clear blue waters we know just the place.

 A quick 45-minute trip south of Perth lays Penguin Island, a much shorter ferry trip off the coast, and the perfect day-trip-by-the-beach location.